bahelit/ctrl_plus_revise/README.md

 - [Ollama](https://ollama.com/)

 Ollama is a tool for interacting with various Large-Language-Models.
-If it is already running on the machine Ctrl+Revise will connect to it, if Ollama is not already running it will be started.
+It is used to provide the AI suggestions in Ctrl+Revise.

-For [Docker](https://docker.com) users you can select to use Docker, Ctrl+Revise will pull the latest Ollama Docker image and manage running it.
+Users running [Docker](https://docker.com) can select to use Docker to run Ollama, Ctrl+Revise will pull the latest Ollama Docker image and manage running it.

 To install the docker container manually [Ollama Docker Image](https://hub.docker.com/r/ollama/ollama) provides the latest images for AMD and Nvidia GPUs.